Here are the most intriguing bad romances in the ‘Money Heist’ cast

 Headed by the Professor (Álvaro Morte), Money Heist channels Ocean’s Eleven with a team of robbers pulled together to complete the perfect heist of the Royal Mint of Spain.
 Money Heist’s relationships seem to be the only thing that can get in the way of committing the ultimate crime, and we couldn’t be more addicted.

 Part 3’s conclusion left us with a serious cliffhanger, which made Netflix’s announcement of an early renewal the best news yet.
-As we anxiously await part 4’s return, let’s review the best violations of the Professor’s “no attachment rule”.
+Let’s review the best violations of the Professor’s “no attachment rule”.

 Tokyo & Rio